ALittlePatate/pasm/README.md

 - get rid of the CRT (so we can get a smaller PE)
 - write the docs

+# Documentation
+The documentation is available [here](https://github.com/ALittlePatate/pasm/blob/main/docs/documentation.md), it *should* cover everything you have to know before writing scripts.

 # Usage
 ```
 pasm.exe code.pasm